Hudson, Indiana

 Hudson is a town in Salem and Steuben townships, Steuben County, in the U.S. state of Indiana.
-The population was 518 at the 2010 census.
+The population was 585 at the 2020 census.

 History

 An old variant name of the community was called North Benton.
+Hudson was founded by a group of settlers on August 14, 1869.
 The Hudson post office has been in operation since 1875.
+Hudson was incorporated as a town in 1892.